 CONFIRMATION OF MINUTES

-THAT the minutes of the Plains Ward Meeting held on Tuesday 16 March 2010 is confirmed and are a true and correct record.
+THAT the minutes of the meeting held on Tuesday 16 March 2010 be confirmed and is a true and correct record.

 THAT the report be received.

-The Community Development Officer advised that each year, Resene is approached by groups wishing to beautify their communities through the creation of murals.
+Each year, Resene are approached by groups wishing to beautify their communities through the creation of murals.
 This year, the company has decided to recognise and celebrate this creativity with a Mural Masterpieces Competition.